Delete your primary domain's Google Account

 You might need to wait up to 24 hours before you can use this domain with another Google Account.
 If you purchased this account from a reseller, you might need to wait up to 7 days.

-Did you create your Google Account by signing up for business email powered by Google Apps for Work, then unlocking additional features?
+Did you create your Google Account by signing up for business email powered by G Suite, then unlocking additional features?
 I'm not sure.

 How to keep your domain